edgedb/edgedb-js/docs/querybuilder.rst

 ### Shapes: polymorphism

 `e.is` returns a shape.
 The values should be of type `$expr_PolyShapeElement`, which keeps a reference to the polymorphic type.
-Inside `toEdgeQL`, when a `$expr_PolyShapeElement` is encountered, the key should be prefixed with the appropriate type intersection: `[IS Hero].secret_identity`, etc.
+Inside `toEdgeQL`, when a `$expr_PolyShapeElement` is encountered, the key should be prefixed with the appropriate type intersection: `[is Hero].secret_identity`, etc.

 .. code-block:: typescript